Epoxy primer application issues – air expanding from within concrete

 – possible unsealed pathways to the interior of concrete structure

 Dealing with this issue in horizontal flooring applications is more straightforward.
-Gravity will always assist the penetration of the primer / coating into the void.
+Gravity will always assist both the surface preparation process itself and the penetration of the primer / coating into the void.

 Recent experience has shown that abrasive blasting of the these vertical structures can eliminate or reduce the “omega fins” that can exist at the surface of the concrete.